 Sacral Chakra 101

-Transitions often bring up a feelings of grief over what you’re letting go or losing.
-Which is natural because we can’t say with absolute certainty what we’re moving towards, or what will happen next.
-We’ve come to know this ‘thing’ but we’ve outgrown it, or it no longer serves us, or works for us.
+Transitions often bring up feelings of grief over what you’re letting go of or losing.
+This is natural because we can’t say with absolute certainty what we’re moving towards, or what will happen next.
+We’ve come to know this ‘thing’ but we’ve outgrown it, or it no longer serves us or works for us.
 We know deep in our soul that it’s time to move on.
 That we need to instead choose courage over comfort.

 Offloading The Uncomfortable